 Marijuana usage rates are up; 1 in 7 US adults admitted to smoking it in 2017, so it’s understandable to think everyone and quite literally their mom are giving marijuana a shot.
 But what’s the reason for this?
 The first may be the most obvious, and that’s the psychotropic “high” associated with cannabis consumption.

 THC cells stimulate the production of dopamine and reduce normal activity in the hippocampus.
 This produces minor cardiorespiratory effects and the “high” that many people enjoy after consuming cannabis products, characterized by feelings of relaxation and euphoria, and impacting the ability to normally process memories.
-THC can be smoked, taken orally in edibles or as THC oil, or vaporized.

 Why does the difference matter?

 Since stigma still surrounds marijuana use, regardless of legality, many people see anything that comes from the hemp or marijuana plant as ‘immoral’ or dangerous.
 However, CBD-rich or CBD-exclusive products need to be seen in a separate light from THC.

 Since CBD does not induce intoxication, many people can try these products without concern for being “stoned” or coming across as a drug user.
 More CBD research and products have the chance to help make high-quality CBD more available to more people, and the world a better place as a result.